4 Machine Learning applications, definition, and best real life examples

 3. Retail Sector

 Retail websites use machine learning extensively to recommend products based on a user’s purchasing history.
 Retailers use ML technology to capture and analyze data to provide personalized shopping experiences to customers.
 We also apply ML to marketing campaigns, customer insights, customer product planning, and price optimization.
+Some everyday examples of recommendation systems include:

 • When you browse products on Amazon, the product recommendations you see on the homepage are generated by machine learning algorithms.
 Amazon uses artificial neural networks (ANN) to provide intelligent, personalized recommendations that are relevant to customers based on their recent purchase history, comments, bookmarks, and other online activity.